zhangyongshun/Project_Stereo/README.md

 ###
 #python_code includes the python code of this guide according to Project_Stereo.pdf
 ###
-#report_letax includes origin documents of letax, which is used to wirtte report.
+#report_letax includes origin documents of letax, which is used to write report.